Bankruptcy Attorney Cleveland

 If you do not have the means to pay off all your debts, you may be eligible for Chapter 7 unless you have filed for Chapter 7 bankruptcy in the last eight years.
 If your income is higher than the allowable income level for you or your family for your county, you cannot file for Chapter 7.
 If you have enough income, after allowable expenses, to repay part of your unsecured debt with a five-year payment plan, you cannot file for Chapter 7.
 You will be eligible to file a Chapter 13 bankruptcy.

 The attorneys and staff at Moseman Law Office, LLC understand how difficult it can be to decide to file for bankruptcy, rather it’s Chapter 7 or Chapter 13.
 It’s a stressful decision with emotional, personal, and financial repercussions.
-The Mentor OH Chapter 7 bankruptcy specialists at Moseman Law Office will walk you through the process with compassion and dignity, representing your rights and ensuring the best possible financial outcome for you and your family.
+We are Cleveland bankruptcy attorney specialists at Moseman Law Office and we will walk you through the process with compassion and dignity, representing your rights and ensuring the best possible financial outcome for you and your family.
 Call us today at 440-255-0832 for a free, private consultation.